isomerpages/mlaw-corp/pages/terms-and-conditions.md

 {:start="9"}
 <p style="text-align: justify">
- 9. The information and software programmes of the e-Services (“**Contents**”) are provided on an “as is” basis.
+ 9. The information and software programmes of the e-Services (“<b>Contents</b>”) are provided on an “as is” basis.
 In addition to the disclaimer of warranty and limitation of liabilities already set out in the Terms of Use, MLAW also does not make any warranty or representation as regards the security of e-Services and its Contents, the access to use of your information captured in or made available through e-Services or use of your information captured in or made available through the e-Services or accuracy, reliability, completeness or suitability of any information contained in, made available by or exchanged through the e-Services.
  </p>

 **Force Majeure**